Portrait of Daniel Ogenrwot

 Jan 15

-Selected for the ESEC/FSE 2026 Ideas, Visions, and Reflections Program Committee.
+Invited as program committee member for the ESEC/FSE 2026 - Ideas, Visions, and Reflections Track.

 Jan 01